 your diabetes well.

-Rotate the injection site:
+Rotate the insulin injection site:

 Injecting at the same site every time, can cause development of hard lumps and fat deposits.
 Avoid this by